 By answering the question in the first sentence, we made sure that the reader got what they searched for instantly.
 If they didn't click on the link after seeing the answer box, then they probably weren't someone we needed to target anyway.

-But if they did click through, they'd get their answer PLUS a list of factors that contributes to the cost of AdWords.
+If they did click through, they'd get their answer plus a list of factors that contribute to the cost of AdWords.
 It's additional information that our target audience would probably want to know, which would entice them to scroll down, read on and even click on the CTA.

 Measuring this is very simple - all you need to do is track the number of rich snippets your targeted keywords hold and monitor how many click-throughs you've gotten to your site.
 You'll notice when a blog or page has earned a rich snippet because views will jump massively.

 It's important to have an epic and eye-catching Call-To-Action because it'll entice your customers to click on it.
-And why does this matter?
+Why does this matter?
 Because you want your customers to download your content.
 It's a chance for you to gain their contact details so you can nurture them through the funnel via emails.